iamstarkov/jsunderhood/README.md

 * Critical thinking: every author is unique, that’s why the views you will find can be quintessentially different
-* Comfort zone: ispeakweb will make you step out of your comfort zone in some cases
+* Comfort zone: jsunderhood will make you step out of your comfort zone in some cases
 * New: you will discover new trends, things and people
 * "Shuffle mode": it’s like a random song on the radio, you can definitely